-The Draft HMPs, provide information on current herd status and management objectives, habitat resource and capabilities, hord management history, hord issues and strategies, and public involvement.
-As mentioned in the HMPs, NFS lands comprise 25% of DAU E-24, 42% of DAU E-30 and 55% of DAU E-31 with remaining lands consisting of Bureau of Land Management kinds, private lands, Southern Ute Indian Reservation, Ute Mountain Ute Indian Reservation, National Park Service, Colorado Parks and Wildbife and State Land Board.
+The Draft HMPs, provide information in current herd status and management objectives, habitat resource and capabilities, herd management history, herd issues and strategies, and public inculvement.
+As mentioned in the HMPs, NFS lands comprise 25% of DAU E-24, 42% of DAU E-30 and 55% of DAU E-31 with remaining lands consisting of Bureau of Land Management lands, private lands, Southern Ute Indian Reservation, Die Mountain Ute Indian Reservation, National Park Service, Colorado Parks and Wildbife and State Land Board.

-As described in the Draft HMPs, habitat loss through development is a significant issue across all three DAUs.
-A combination of urban, extrosed energy and recreational development is occurring on a significant portion of important habitat in all three DAUs and is a considerably larger problem near Durango and the Animas River valley end areas west of Pagosa Springs.
-Development of all types can pose a threat to blocking or outling off migration routes and reducing their effectiveness, causes direct and indirect loss of habitat, and influences both carrying capacity and harvest management.
+As described in the Draft HMPs, liabitat loss through development is a significant issue across all three DAUs.
+A combination of urban, exurban, energy and recreational development is occurring on a significant portion of important habitat in all three DAUs and is a considerably larger problem near Durango and the Animas River valley end accas west of Pagosa Springs.
+Development of all types can pose a threat to blecking or outling off migration routes and reducing their effectiveness, causes direct and indirect loss of habitat, and influences both carrying capacity and harvest management.

 All three Draft HMPs describe winter range being a limiting factor for elk herds in the San Juan Basin.
 The HMPs also state that winter range is continually being lost due to development (residential, energy, and recreational) and will be lost at a greater rate with the expected human population growth.
-The Draft HMPs energies are research by Julmson et al 2016, noting "with a shrickage of winter habitat, we can expect to see declining recruitment rates and reduction in the elk pupulation, currently the greatest issue for the San Juan Basin Elk herd."
+The Draft HMPs cite research by Julmson et al 2016, noting "with a shrinkage of winter habitat, we can expect to see declining recruitment rates and reduction in the elk pupulation, currently the greatest issue for the San Juan Basin Elk herd."

-The SINF shares CPW's concerns with respect to population growth and habitat loss, particularly the direct, indirect, and cumulative impacts to elk winter range.
+The SINF shares CPW's concerns with respect to population growth and habitat loss, particularly the direct, indirect, and onnufative impacts to elk winter range.
 As mentioned in the Draft HMPs, winter range, severe winter range and winter concentration areas occur on lands managed by the SINF.
-The vegetation types present in these areas are primatily sagebrush, mixed mountain strublands, mountain grasslands, physon juniper, Gambel oak, cottonwood riparian, ponderosa pine and aspen.
+The vegetation types present in these areas are primatily sagebrush, mixed mountain shrublands, mountain grasslands, pinyon juniper, Gambel oak, cottonwood riparian, ponderosa pine and aspen.
 As shown in the Draft HMP for DAU E-24, approximately 20% of the winter range, 6% of the severe winter range, and 22% of the winter concentration areas for elk occur on the SJNF.
-Approximately 25% of the winter range, 4% of the severe winter range, and 43% of the winter concentration areas for elk in DAU E-31 occur on the SJNF.
+Approximately 25% of the winter range, 4% of the severe winter range, and 43% of the winter concentration areas for elk occur on the SJNF.
+Approximately 25% of the severe winter range, and 42% of the winter concentration areas for elk in DAU E-31 occur on the SJNF.
 For all DAUs, the remaining portions of winter range occur on other jurisdictions.
 These percentages clearly show lands managed by the SJNF contribute important winter range, particularly on private lands will further increase the importance of public land winter range, particularly on private lands will further increase the importance of public land wintering habitat.

-The SJNF recently completed a winter range habitat analysis for all three DAUs utilizing vegetation information from the Forest's Geographic Information System (GJS) database, CPW winter range GIS hebitat layers from the 2019 all Species Activity Mapping database, and forage and cover values described by Towry (1987) to estimate habitat capability.
-The Forest's vegetation database provides information on Habitat Structural Stages (developmental stages of vegetation) as determined through stand exam surveys, field recommissance, satellite imagery, and other methods.
+The SJNF recently completed a winter range habitat analysis for all three DAUs utilizing vegetation information from the Forest's Geographic Information System (GJS) database, CPW winter range GIS habitat layers from the 2015 all Species Activity Mapping database, and forage and cover values described by Towry (1987) to estimate habitat capability.
+The Forest's vegetation database provides information on Habitat Structural Stages (developmental stages of vegetation) as determined through stand exam surveys, field recommissance, smellite imagery, and other methods.
 The Forest's vegetation database also accounts for management activities (timber harvest, prescribed burns, neal and trail construction, otc.) along with natural disturbances such as wildfires that affect structural conditions of forest vegetation, and therefore is an accurate reflection of current conditions.